gibsonngulube/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
 su - Betty

-2. A bash script that prints out the current user
+2. A bash script that prints out the current user.

 #!/bin/bash
 whoami

-3. A bash scripts that lists all groups the current user is in
+3. A bash scripts that lists all groups the current user is in.

 #!/bin/bash
 groups

+4. A bash script that changes file ownership.

+#!/bin/bash
+sudo chown betty hello

+5. A bash script that creates a new empty file 'hello'.

+#!/bin/bash
+touch hello

+6.